nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Note that if none of the taskId == 1, an invalid taskId exception will be thrown.
 If none of the employeeId == 6, an invalid employeeId exception will be thrown.

-**Use case: Mark/unmark a task as done/not done**
+**Use case: Mark a task as done**

 **MSS**

 1. User requests to list tasks
 2. TaskMasterPro shows a list of tasks with their ids
-3. User requests to mark/unmark a specific task in the list by their id as done/not done
+3. User requests to mark a specific task in the list by their id as done
-4. TaskMasterPro marks/unmarks that task as done/not done.
+4. TaskMasterPro marks that task as done/not done.

     Use case ends.